ai-model-match/backend/README.md

 - You cannot delete an active Use Case.
 - You cannot activate a Use Case if it does not have an associated fallback Flow.
 - You can add, edit, or delete Use Case Steps even if the Use Case is active (caution).
-- You cannot have the same code associated to two or more Use Case Steps associated to the same Use Case..
+- You cannot have the same code associated to two or more Use Case Steps associated to the same Use Case.
-- An active Use Case indicated that it can receive incoming requests.
+- An active Use Case indicates that it can receive incoming requests.

 ### Flow Rules
 - You cannot delete a Flow that is marked as Fallback if it is related to an active Use Case.